-Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) environmental problems provision including: recycling and re-use.
-Seeks to protect the environment and human health by preventing or reducing the adverse impacts of the generation and management of waste and by reducing overall impacts of resource use and improving the efficiency of such use.
+Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) Seeks to protect the environment and human health by preventing or reducing the adverse impacts of the generation and management of waste and by reducing overall impacts of resource use and improving the efficiency of such use.
 The setting up of separate collections of waste where technically, environmentally and economically practicable and appropriate to meet the necessary quality standards for the relevant recycling sectors - including by 2015 separate collection for at least paper, metal, plastic and glass5.
 Household waste recycling target - the preparing for re-use and the recycling of waste materials such as at least paper, metal, plastic and glass from households and possibly other origins as far as these waste streams are similar to waste from households, must be increased to a minimum of 50% by weight by 2020.
 Construction and demolition waste recovery target - the preparing for re-use, recycling and other material recovery of non-hazardous construction and demolition waste must be increased to a minimum of 70% by weight by 2020.
-EU Directive on the Conservation of Wild Birds (09/147/EC) (codified version on of Council Directive 79/409/EEC as amended) Identifies 181 endangered species and sub-species for which the Member States are required to designate Special Protection Areas.
-Target Actions include:Creation of protected areas;Upkeep and management; and Local Plan should include policies to protect and enhance wild bird populations, including the protection of SPAs.
+Policies should promote recycling and re-use.
+SA Objectives should include priorities to minimise waste, increased recycling and re-use.
+EU Directive on the Conservation of Wild Birds (09/ 147/EC) (codified version of Council Directive 79/40 09/EEC as amended) Identifies 181 endangered species and sub-species for which the Member States are required to designate Special Protection Areas.
+Makes it a legal requirement that EU countries make provision for the protection of birds.
+This includes the selection and designation of Special Protection Areas.
+Target Actions include: Creation of protected areas; Upkeep and management; and Re-establishment of destroyed biotopes.
+Local Plan should include policies to protect and enhance wild bird populations, including the protection of SPAs.
 SA Framework should consider objectives to protect and enhance biodiversity including wild birds.
-Makes it a legal requirement that EU Re-establishment of destroyed
+EU Renewable Energy Directive (2009/28/EC)